Keyj33k/htkit/README.md

 ---

 - Sometimes you just need a quick answer, But they are often reachable using scanners that take some time for many results.
-For quick access to many resources, This helper can be your reliable assistant.
+For quick access to many resources, This helper can be your reliable assistant with focus on information gathering.
 - You're often losing the overview of your workspace, Because of too much open consoles just to have always a quick access to many resources?
 At this point, The Hunter-Toolkit can help you to keep track of your working area.
 - This toolkit gives you quick and easy access to many resources such as information gathering, Networking and cryptography tools.
 - Maybe you are something missing?
 The Pentesting Assistant will help you to create your own custom modules to extend this helper easily using the module template.